rolandtritsch/benthos-playground/README.md

 * `group_by` - do a simple group_by
   * Note: You need to batch the input batches into one batch to make the group_by work
+* `window` - shows how batching by `system_window` works
+  * Use `./pipelines/window/run.sh` to run this
+  * Note: All events that are more than (60+30) 90 secs in the past (from the current time) will get ignored
+  * Note: All events that are in the future will get ignored
+  * Note: The batching happens on absolute minute boundaries (0-59), not on relative (to when benthos started) boundaries (e.g. 30-29)

 [benthos]: https://benthos.dev